twinkleshirsath/ETG_Internship_JSON-Based-IMS-PROJECT/README.md

 7.Before purchasing the product we can check whether product is available or out of stock by using quantity of product.

-8.We can upadate quantity of product in product data storage.
+8.We can update quantity of product in product data storage.

 9.We can store the information about product which are sold.